BryanMcGuire-DataScience/Sales_example/README.md

 # Sales_example

-Finding the optimal time to display TV advertisements
+Alalysing sales data.
+Finding the popular products and the optimal time to advertise them.